izumiFinance/izumi-docs/docs/source/iZiSwap/SDK/examples/liquidity_manager/mint.rst

     const gasLimit = await mintCalling.estimateGas(options)
     console.log('gas limit: ', gasLimit)

-11. finally, send transaction!
+11. Finally, send transaction!
 ------------------------------

-now, we can send transaction to mint.
+Now, we can send transaction to mint a new liquidity position.

-for metamask or other explorer's wallet provider, you can easily write
+For metamask or other injected wallet provider, you can easily write

 .. code-block:: typescript
     :linenos:

     await mintCalling.send({...options, gas: gasLimit})

-otherwise, if you are runing codes in console, you could use following code
+Otherwise, if you are running codes in console, you could use the following code

 .. code-block:: typescript
     :linenos: